 A good way to divide your practice time is in fourths.
 Spend the first quarter tuning the guitar and warming up.
 Just get your fingers moving on the fretboard in some way.

 Then, spend the second and third quarter working on things that need work.
-If you're having trouble with a chord, such as F, and also need to practice some strumming patterns, then spend quarter two working on the F chord and then quarter three on the strumming patterns.
+If you're having trouble with one of the basic guitar chords, such as F, and also need to practice how to strum well, then spend quarter two working on the F chord and quarter three on strumming.

 For the last fourth of your practice session, play whatever makes you happy.
 In fact, every once in a while, treat yourself and use the whole session to play whatever you want to.